yogurt-foundation/yogurt-css-documentation/docs/typography/whitespace.md

 ## Whitespace

-Utilities for controlling an element's white-space property.
+Utilities for manipulating an element's white-space property.

 ### Usage